Hot German Potato Salad

 1 teaspoon sugar (I prefer brown, but have used white)

 1/2 cup chopped onion

 1/2 pound bacon cut in bits (this is what makes it sooooo good!)Cook the bacon.
-Leave roughly 3 Tablespoons drippings in pan and pour the rest into a small bowl.
+Leave some drippings in pan (or save if you are pre cooking bacon to prep for day of) and pour the rest into a small bowl.
 Brown the onion in the pan.
 Add the remaining ingredients (except potatoes) and whisk until mixed ad to onions and stir until thickened.
 Add remaining bacon drippings, potatoes and the bacon crumbles, toss and heat through. -ready to serve.

 There are raw sausages and pre cooked sausages.

 It’s important to know the difference, because the cooking is different.

 *Muenchner Weisswurst top of plate is pre cooked.

 Raw sausages are slowly brought to a low simmer on the stove in a pot of water and cooked until done – about five miinutes.
 Do NOT boil.
 Boiling will cause these sausages to split.The cooked sausages just need heating.
 For them you will bring a pot of water to a rolling boil.
 Turn it off and drop in the sausages to steam.
 Watch closley so they do not split.
 (If pre cooking raw sausages SAVE the water they were cooked in.
 You will need this for your cabbage dishes.)

 When your sausages are hot and cooked, just prior to serving you’ll want to create that nice brown “pan stripe” by quickly adding them to 2 table spoons of hot browning butter, turn once – ready to serve!
 Click here for cooking photos.